dasch-swiss/dsp-tools/docs/dsp-tools-create-ontologies.md

   These will be created in the exact order they appear in the `ontologies` array.
 Once an ontology has been created, it can be referenced by the following ontologies by its name, e.g. `first-onto:hasName`.
 It is not necessary to add `first-onto` to the prefixes.

+## DSP built-ins
+There is a number of resource classes and property classes that must not be subclassed in a project ontology.
+They are directly available in the XML data file:
+- `Annotation` is an annotation to another resource of any class.
+It automatically has the following predefined properties:
+    - `hasComment` (1-n)
+    - `isAnnotationOf` (1)
+- `LinkObj` is a resource linking together several other resources of different classes.
+The class has the following properties:
+    - `hasComment` (1-n)
+    - `hasLinkTo` (1-n)
+- A `Region` resource defines a region of interest (ROI) in an image.
+It automatically has the following predefined properties:
+    - `hasColor` (1)
+    - `isRegionOf` (1)
+    - `hasGeometry` (1)
+    - `hasComment` (0-n)